FabrizioBrancati/SwiftyBot/README.md

 Requirements
 ============
-- Ubuntu 14.04 or later with Swift 3.0.1 / macOS with Xcode 8.1 or 8.2
+- Ubuntu 14.04 or later with Swift 3.0.2 / macOS with Xcode 8.1 or 8.2
-- Telegram account and a Telegram App for any platform
+- Telegram account and a Telegram App for any platform (Telegram bot only)
+- Facebook account and a Messenger App for any platform (Messenger bot only)

 Communication
 =============